jesseward/discogstagger/README.md

 ## What is it

-DiscogsTagger is a console based audio meta-data tagger.
+discogstagger is a console based audio meta-data tagger.
 Artist profile data is retrieved via the discogs.com API.

-Simply provide the script with a destination directory name, that contains an album consisting of either FLAC or MP3 media files, and the discogs.com release-id.
-DiscogsTagger calls out to the discogs.com API and updates the audio meta-data accordingly.
+Simply provide the script with a destination directory name, that contains an album consisting of either FLAC or MP3 media files and the discogs.com release-id. discogstaggs calls out to the discogs.com API and updates the audio meta-data accordingly.

 During the process, all album images (if present) are retrieved from the API.
 As well, a play-list (.m3u) and an information file (.nfo) are generated per each release.

+Optionally discogstagger will embed the found album art into the file meta data

 ## Requirements

 * Mutagen
 * discogs-client
 * requests

+I am also packaging/reusing the MediaFile library from the "beets" project.
+This will be packaged with discogs tagger until MediaFile is split out to its own package.

 ## Installation